 |06:00 AM To 10:00 PM|

 The Temple of Lord Ganesha considered Girijatmaj is located at Lenyadri hills in the Pune district of Maharashtra.
-The Lord Girijatmaj shrine is gone back to the 1st century AD.
+The Lord Girijatmaj shrine goes back to the 1st century AD.
 One has to climb up 283 steps to reach the entryway of the cave.
 During the conversion of the cave from a Buddhist shrine to a Hindu shrine, numerous paintings illustrating Ganesha’s youth, Marriage, and fights were done on the stone walls.

 The name of Girijatmaj is unique and can be interpreted in 2 ways.
 Girija is the other name of Goddess Parvati whereas Atmaja indicates Son.
 The word Girijatmaj would indicate “The Son of Parvati” referring to Lord Ganesha.
 It can also indicate “Mountain born”.